AbodeSodiq/Drug-Use-Analysis/README.md

 combined_data <- bind_rows(filtered_drugs_data_char)
 ````
 ### Merge column
-A new column was created due to inconsistencies in column names such as prescribed drugs, v, patient name, prescribe drug, name
+After combining all lists of data into one, it was observed that some new columns was created due to inconsistencies in column names such as prescribed drugs, v, patient name, prescribe drug, name
 ````
 combined_data <- combined_data %>% mutate( prescribed_drugs = coalesce(prescribed_drugs, prescribed_drug) ) %>% select(-prescribed_drug)
 ````